- GRADUATE STUDIES

 Cheshire, Edgewood, & Monadnock Halls

 Chris Johnson is from Bath, Maine.
 He attended the University of Maine at Machias, where he graduated in 1999 with a Bachelor of Science degree in Middle Level Education with a concentration in English.
 He has been working in Residential Life at Franklin Pierce for 16 years.
 While in college, he was a Resident Assistant for a year, as well as a Head Resident Assistant for two years.
 Throughout his time at Pierce, Chris has been involved in many different facets of the community.
 He currently advises the Student Government Association, sponsors many children’s events that bring the residents of the surrounding towns to campus in interact with Franklin Pierce students and facilitated an alcohol workshop.
 In addition to his position in Residential Life, Chris teaches Contemporary Mathematics, is the Chairperson for the University's Alcohol and Other Drugs (AOD) Committee, and tries to interact with students in as many ways as possible.

-Chris is married and lives with his wife on campus.
-Often times he can be found having conversations with students around campus.
+Chris, his wife, and their son, Wesley, live on campus.
 When Chris is not working he is an avid reader, enjoys video games and is an aspiring writer.